-Remember that I'm not there to judge you.
-I want to help.
+Remember that we are not there to judge you.
+We want to help.
 There are some basic questions an attorney needs answers to in almost every case in order to help with the situation.
 What happened?
 When did it happen?
 Who did it?
 Why did they do it?

 But sometimes there are more sensitive or detailed questions attorneys ask to determine what options you might have and what might make sense for you.
 Don’t be afraid to ask why an attorney needs to know something if it seems irrelevant to you.